Seventy-two labors brought us this food. We should know how it comes to us. —Zen Meal Chant

 I watch bubbles bob above the singing water, pot ablaze, as steam rises warming my face.
 With unwavering effort the pot breathes hard, holding nothing back.
 It takes my hand and with the other I pour green lentils into the reeling cauldron, then seize the cometlike spoon and stir.
 The woman feeding her family pasta soup and the man in prison eating his beans alone and praying for the cook—how are they?
 I cover the simmering pot and wait.

 Such varied ingredients at hand are poured into pots across the worlds.
 Magnanimous as the ocean the pot welcomes everything, turning nothing away, receiving all ingredients without question.
-In this everyday life of a minor spiral arm of the Milky Way which houses our little corner of earth and sun and stars, soon I uncover the pot then sit down in gratitude to enjoy my warm lunch of lentils and thyme.
+In this everyday life on a minor spiral arm of the Milky Way which houses our little corner of earth and sun and stars, soon I uncover the pot then sit down in gratitude to enjoy my warm lunch of lentils and thyme.

 As the pot reaches out we know it more intimately—see who we are more clearly.
 Just as the pot reaches out to us, we reach out to all who hunger in any form.
 We reach out to the anguished, the struggling.
 We reach out to families with no jobs freezing in line at pantries of food.
 We reach out to the old dying without the touch of a hand or song of a loving voice.
 We reach out to dying birds, rhinos, and seas.

-As we reach out we see that all the others are also reaching out, bestowing gifts.
+As we reach out we see that others are also reaching out, bestowing gifts.
 Why had we not seen this before?
 Like the long-armed pots, trees reach out to the light and dark of arriving skies.

 The drift of seas reaches out to the drift of seasons.
 The mountains of Earth reach out to emptiness and the mountains of Mars.
 Our warm stoves reach out to our wider home, our warm bridge of stars.
-Shadows reach out to the light offering rest from its unceasing play of creation We live only within this reach of gifts.
+Shadows reach out to the light, offering rest from its unceasing play of creation We live only within this reach of gifts.

 All of life affirms life and freshness-- even the virus quickens compassion.
 Is there anything that is not alive and utterly generous?
 Braided as one insentient and sentient, indistinguishable.
 We throw open doors and floors, tear off the roof pull down the open sky and let life stream in.
 We are the pots, the pebbles, and the poise of cutting boards, and they are us-- the oneness of our ordinary life originating beyond the stars.
 All things share a silent music and service and reach out to each other with radiance.